jayres/IDM-DynamicWeb/week-three/Readings.md

-# Readings for Week Two
+# Readings for Week Three

 ## Tuesday